Skip to content

 In this hands-on class, we’ll start with twigim, Korea’s beloved assortment of deep-fried treats, learning proper battering and frying techniques for light, crunchy results.
 Next, we’ll make so-tteok skewers—chewy rice cakes and savory sausage glazed and grilled to create the perfect sweet-savory bite.
 To balance the richness of the menu, we’ll end the evening with a refreshing strawberry cheong, a traditional fruit syrup drink.
 Depending on what’s in season in May, we’ll explore other fruits as well, creating a cooling beverage to refresh and reset after the indulgence.

+This is a participatory cooking class.
 Students will work in small groups, explore ingredients and techniques, and enjoy the meal together in true Korean street-food style.

 "Evelyn is such an enthusiastic instructor, and draws on her life experiences to share her joy of Asian cooking.
 I love her classes."